Author: hannahmcbeth22@gmail.com

 Business Cards & Elemental Frequencies

-As I started to build a brand around Locks O. Won (my creative alias), I confronted that question — trying to move away from the coldness of presentation toward something more human.
+As I started to build a brand around Locks O. Won, I asked that question — trying to move away from the coldness of presentation toward something more human.
 I decided to approach business cards as acts of exchange and create four different designs for connections to choose from.
-Each one carries energy, tone, and intention.
+Each one carries energy, tone and intention.
 Together they form a deck of frequencies — objects that can be chosen rather than handed out.
 The idea is to let people gravitate toward the card that feels like theirs, with whatever associations (individual or shared) they bring to the table.

 Element Symbol Palette Theme